MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-clear-healthservice-cache.md

 5. In the prompt window, enter the credentials used for this task, or use default and hit **Run**

 > [!NOTE]
-> Know that this task works differently than that of an agent as all the workflows that are running under the HealthService on the management server needs to be stopped, and this can take time, to the point where the task may time out or throw an error.
+> Know that this task works differently than that of an agent as all the workflows that are running under the HealthService on the management server (which could be in the tens of thousands) needs to be stopped, and this can take time, to the point where the task may time out or throw an error.
 If this occurs, you may want to consider performing the cache clear manually.

 #### [Perform steps manually](#tab/perform-steps-manually)
 1. Navigate to the server.
 2. Stop the Microsoft Monitoring Agent (HealthService) service.
-3. Delete this folder: `%ProgramFiles%\Microsoft System Center\Operations Manager\Server\Health Service State`.
+3. Delete the cache folder: `%ProgramFiles%\Microsoft System Center\Operations Manager\Server\Health Service State`.
 4. Restart the Microsoft Monitoring Agent (HealthService) service.

 ---